-Jay Wilson, MBA, MMath, is an investment director focusing on FinTech.
-He joined in 2019 from Bain & Co, where he had been a consultant since 2016.
+Jay Wilson, MBA, MMath, is a partner focusing on FinTech.
+He joined in 2019 from Bain & Co, where he had been a consultant since 2016, and became partner in 2023.
 Prior to this he graduated from the London Business School with an MBA having spent eight years as a broker at ICAP Securities.

-Marco Yu, PhD, MRICS, is head of renewables.
+Marco Yu, PhD, MRICS, heads up the renewables team and became partner in 2023.
 Prior to joining Albion in 2007, he qualified as a Chartered Surveyor with Bouygues and advised on large capital projects with EC Harris.
 He has a degree in economics from University of Cambridge and a PhD in construction economics from UCL.